-“Because five years from now, when one-third of our teachers are new and they’re in this less generous retirement plan and then the lawmakers go after the existing pensions, they’re not going to feel the kind of loyalty that would make them stand beside us and fight,” she said.
+“Because five years from now, when one-third of our teachers are new and they’re in this less generous retirement plan and then the lawmakers go after the existing pensions, they’re not going to feel the kind of loyalty that would make them stand beside us and fight,” she said when asked about how this will effect New Teachers in the Kentucky Retirement System.
 “And why should they, if we’re selling them out right now?”

 Adelmann’s fears, though, are unfounded.
 The Kentucky State Constitution states public pension benefits cannot be reduced or impaired by any means.
 The bill’s language affirms future benefits would be held to that statute.